Naz1337/workshop-system/cline_docs/06_data_models_overview.md

 # Data Models Overview (High-Level)

 This document provides a high-level overview of the key data models within the Workshop-Foreman Management System.
 These models represent the core entities and relationships that underpin the system's functionality.
 A detailed Entity-Relationship Diagram (ERD) can be developed in a future phase.
+These entities will primarily be stored and managed using **Firebase Cloud Firestore** (or **Realtime Database**) as the backend database.

 ## Key Entities: